MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-C-West-Coast-Groundfish-Fisheries/section-660.73.md

 (13) 32°47.95′ N. lat., 118°19.31′ W. long.

-(k) The 150 fm (274 m) depth contour used around Santa Catalina Island off the state of California is defined by straight lines connecting all of the following points in the order stated:
+(r) The 150 fm (274 m) depth contour used around Santa Catalina Island off the state of California is defined by straight lines connecting all of the following points in the order stated:

 (1) 33°17.24′ N. lat., 118°12.94′ W. long.;